2000–01 S.L. Benfica season: March–May

 Benfica began March with an away game in Braga.
 They lost 3–1 in their first league loss since December.
 They dropped to fourth place in the standings.
 On the following Saturday, Benfica visited Belenenses and lost for a second time in a row.
 A week later, Benfica received Paços de Ferreira at home.
 The match ended with a 3–2 win for the visitors and Benfica dropped to fifth place.
 They were now eleven points behind leader Boavista.
 In the last game of March, Benfica faced Campomaiorense on the road.
 With a 1–1 draw, the team avoided losing all of their matches in March.
 However, their need to get points was aggravated, especially if they wanted to qualify for the European competitions.

 In April, Benfica opened at home against Marítimo, with a squad composed mainly of reserve players.
 A 3–0 win helped get closer to both Braga and Sporting in the standings.
 On 13 April, Benfica visited Faro.
 The match ended in a 2–2 draw despite a Benfica having a first-half lead.
 Nine days later, Benfica played Vitória de Guimarães at home.
 A sole goal from Sabry in the 31st minute was enough to secure the team's second win in April.
-Closing out the month, Benfica travelled to Alvalade for the second Derby de Lisboa of the season.
+Closing out the month, Benfica travelled to Alvalade for the second Lisbon derby of the season.
 The game ended in a 3–0 loss for Benfica.
 This was the Lions' best result against Benfica since the 1986–87 season.